variantstudios/variantstudios.com/_portfolio/screamin-peach.md

 ---
+meta-title: 'The Screamin Peach Fort Collins Colorado Drupal Web Design Portfolio'
+meta-description: 'The Screamin Peach is a waxing studio with two locations in Fort Collins, Colorado.'

 title: "Screamin' Peach"
 description: 'The Screamin Peach is a waxing studio with two locations in Fort Collins, Colorado.
 They provide the utmost level of customer service to our clients with guarantee satisfaction.'
 live_date: 2013-06-01T00:00:00.000Z